iosenberg/Quest-App/README.md

 ## Milestones
 The dates on these milestones will be set once I have finished learning Spring Boot
-- Learn Spring Boot
 - Create Quest object
 - Created database to hold quest object, with associated CRUD methods
 - Create methods to Get quests with filters
-- Create simple UI to interact with Quests
+- Create simple UI to display quests
+- Add post and get functionality to UI

+If opening the app to other people:
+- Refactor to include ownership
+- Add and configure Spring security
+- Add sign-in feature to UI

 ## Beyond MVP
 The following are cool ideas that would be fun to implement if I get this working and still have a brain: